dor6/react-singular-component/README.md

-Please note this is only the start of the this project there is a lot to add. this is a concept i want to push forward and needs work. you can download and open the example rar wich contains an example project with the component.
+Please note this is only the start of the this project there is a lot to add.
+This is a concept I want to push forward and needs work.